Last Updated on

 Have a professional install a hardware firewall to secure your IoT devices, Levinson urges.

 Network segmentation is another way to secure IoT devices, notes Levinson.
 Put your IoT devices on a separate network from your main devices.
-Many routers have a guest network which could be used for this.
+Many routers have a guest network that could be used for this.

 6. What steps should people take to secure their phones and tablets?